Parallelepiped Volume Calculator

 Parallelepiped Volume

-A parallelepiped is a 3D shape with six parallelogram faces — three pairs of parallel faces.
-It’s like a box that’s been “sheared” so the sides aren’t perpendicular to the base.
+A parallelepiped is a 3D shape with six parallelogram faces in three parallel pairs.
+Think of a box that has been sheared, so the sides no longer stand square to the base.

-This calculator assumes a right parallelepiped — the most common case in practice — where the base is a parallelogram (sides a and b at an angle θ to each other) and the third edge h is perpendicular to that base.
+This calculator assumes a right parallelepiped, which is the common case in practice: the base is a parallelogram with sides a and b meeting at angle θ, and the third edge h stands perpendicular to that base.

 V = a × b × sin(θ) × h